6 free streaming platforms for you as other services prices rise - NewsBreak

 Tubi is an ad-supported streaming service owned by Fox Corporation.
 It’s available for free on Android, iOS, Roku, and more.
 You can watch Tubi without registering or signing in to a Tubi account, but signing in lets you save movies and shows in your queue.

 Crackle is an ad-supported video streaming platform owned by Chicken Soup for the Soul Entertainment.
 Its library is a mix of original content and acquired programming.
-The service is free to use, but like other streaming platforms, rewards you for signing up for an account.
+The service is free to use, but like other streaming platforms, rewards you for signing up for an account.7 ways to avoid Amazon Prime’s fee hike

 Peacock (Free Tier)